Earn a bonus of up to £300 then save regularly at big brands including John Lewis, Tesco and Odeon.

 How to get these discounts

-There’s no need to change your job, or pay a high monthly fee in order to get these discounts.
-You simply need to open up an ISA with Scottish Friendly to get the rewards.
+You’ll need to open up an Investment ISA with Scottish Friendly to get the rewards.

 Deposits start from £10 a month.
 You can stop these at any time, and keep the ISA open even with no money left it in – which should mean you keep access to your perks and discounts.